wpb-astro/skymapper/README.md

 The code requires matplotlib and numpy, but is independent of Basemap, which is not part of the matplotlib distributions anymore and can be *very* troublesome to install.

-Currently, the only map projection available is the **Albers Equal Area conic** (an explanation why exactly that one is coming soon).
-Once set up, it can be used to map any point data or HealPix polygons onto regular matplotlib axes.
+Currently, the only two map projections available are the **Albers Equal-Area** and the **Lambert Conformal** conics (an explanation why exactly these ones, and which of both is better where, is [here](projections.md)).
+Once set up, either can be used to map any point data or HealPix polygons onto regular matplotlib axes.
 The essential parts of the workflow are

-1. Creating the projection with `AlbersEqualAreaAxes(ra0,dec0,dec1,dec2)`
+1. Creating the projection, e.g. with `AlbersEqualAreaAxes(ra0,dec0,dec1,dec2)`
 2. Setting up an  `matplotlib.axes` to hold the data
 3. Add data to the map

-The parameters of `AlbersEqualAreaAxes` are the reference point `(ra0,dec0)` that maps onto the center `(0,0)` in the map, and two additional declinations that refer to the standard parallels of the conic projection (i.e. where a cone located above one of the poles intersects with the sphere).
+The parameters of `AlbersEqualAreaProjection` and `LambertConformalProjection` are the reference point `(ra0,dec0)` that maps onto the center `(0,0)` in the map, and two additional declinations that refer to the standard parallels of the conic projection (i.e. where a cone located above one of the poles intersects with the sphere).
 The parallels should be chosen to cover the range of declinations in the data set.

 Steps 1 and 2 can be combined with a convenience function:

  ````
-aea = createAEAMap(ax, ra, dec)
+aea = createConicMap(ax, ra, dec, proj_type=AlbersEqualAreaProjection)
  ````

-This method takes a predefined `axes` and lists of right ascension and declination, determines the optimal setting for `AlbersEqualAreaAxes`, and sets the axes ranges to hold all of `ra, dec`.
+This method takes a predefined `axes` and lists of right ascension and declination, determines the optimal setting for the conic projections, and sets the axes ranges to hold all of `ra, dec`.

 More projections and plot types will be added as needed.
 Open an issue for any such request.